altocodenl/tagaway/readme.md

 - Pivs
    - Show dialog that indicates that a click selects a piv and that a double click opens it.
 The dialog should be permanently dismissable.
    - Show all pivs.
+   - Show pivs split in meaningful chunks.
    - Load more pivs on scroll.
+   - Hide unseen chunks so that performance remains the same no matter how deeply you scroll.
    - Sort by newest, oldest & upload date.
    - Select/unselect piv by clicking on it.
    - Multiple selection with shift.